mltConsEcol/TU_LandscapeAnalysis_Documents/Syllabus.md

 *Assignment Due: (Something related to paper - simple and short, just to make sure they read)*

 * Readings: [Turner, M.G., 2005.
 Landscape ecology in North America: past, present, and future. *Ecology* 86, 1967-1974.](http://www.esajournals.org/doi/abs/10.1890/04-0890)
-Might Change to Turner 2005 Ecology [Does this get at Pattern/Process enough?]
 * Agenda:
 	* Discuss Turner 2005
 	* Notes about Free and Open Source Software (FOSS)